 When all the evidence has been heard, lawyers or agents will usually address the jury.
 These submissions will be a final opportunity to present the jury with interpretations of the evidence and to suggest recommendations.
 Joint recommendations from all parties may also be considered.
 Counsel to the coroner will also present closing submissions to the jury including defining points of law.

-Following the arguments and submissions of all parties, the presiding coroner will charge the jury.
+Following the arguments and submissions of all parties, the presiding coroner, judge or lawyer will charge the jury.
 The coroner will describe the jury’s responsibilities and limitations and give them instruction regarding the law as it applies to inquests.

 The jury will retire with all the exhibits to consider their verdict and prepare recommendations, if they so choose.
 A jury verdict that assigns blame will not be accepted.
 The jury must answer the five questions and they may make recommendations.
-Recommendations are not mandatory but they represent the voice of the community and should be considered in the prevention of similar deaths in the future.
+Recommendations are not mandatory but they represent the voice of the community and should be considered in the prevention of future deaths.
 Recommendations must be based on evidence heard during the inquest.

 The jury is not sequestered while they review the evidence and exhibits.
 However, they are instructed not to listen to, or read, anything about the inquest in the media and not to discuss their deliberations outside the jury room.
 When the jury returns to the court, the verdict is read aloud and the inquest is then closed.
 The verdict and recommendations are available to the public upon request, from the Office of the Chief Coroner.